apify-projects/store-flixbus-search-scraper/README.md

 The input schema defines the parameters required to configure and customize the Flixbus Search Scraper.
 Here are the available input properties:

-- `website` (string, default: "com"): The top-level domain for the website.
+- `lang` (string, default: "English (US)"): The language that will be used.
 Determines the language of the input and output data.

 - `from` (string, default: "Berlin"): The departing city for the search.